carterdugan/ProgrammingLessons/C/00_introduction.md

 All of this code will be written and tested using the GCC compiler unless otherwise stated.
 I will also be using the compiler flags `-Wall`, `-Wextra` and `-ansi`.
 When we get to more advanced topics I encourage you to use the GCC compiler and the ANSI standard as well.
 I will state this again when we get to that point.

+### Tips for Learning

+Before we begin there are a few tips I have for you to help you learn.
+First off, experiment with what you learn.
+Go outside of these lessons and make small toy projects.
+Work ahead using the supplemental material if you would like.
+You may find the other tutorials to suit you better than this one, and maybe this will become more supplemental.
+There is no right way to learn, but you can definitely make your life easier by experimenting with what you learn and the resources at your disposal.

+Talk to other programmers.
+Find communities that allow you to ask questions.
+There are amazing resources to do this, such as forumns like reddit and stack overflow, or chat rooms like discord.
+If you are in a classroom environment, talk to your peers and learn from each other.
+Help others and accept help from others.

+Lastly, Google is your friend.
+Google questions you may have, errors you may get, just about anything you could want.
+At the beginning stages and even in later stages, you will often find that questions you come across have been asked before.

 ---

 ## First program